anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 Perform NFVI+VNF Verification and Validations using CNTT reference architecture, leveraging the existing OPNFV and CVC Intake and Validation Process to onboard and validate new test projects for NFVI compliance.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.

 **Test Methodology**
+- Verification test to make sure if the OpenStack services have been deployed and configured correctly
 - Manifest Verifications (Termed Compliance by CVC) will ensure the NFVI is compliant, and delivered for testing, with hardware and software profile specifications defined by the RM and RA.
 - Empirical Validation with Reference Golden VNFs (Termed Validation by CVC) will ensure the NFVI runs with a set of VNF Families, or Classes, to mimic production-like VNF connectivity, for the purposes of interoperability checks.
 - Candidate VNF Validation (Termed Validation & Performance by CVC) will ensure complete interoperablity of VNF behaviour on the NFVI leverage VVP/VNFSDK test suites.
 Testing ensures VNF can be spun up, modified, or removed, on the target NFVI (aka Interoperability).